RoseTechCyber/Integrated-Agentic-Cybersecurity-Framework-IACSF/README.md

 ⚡ Supporting Infrastructure
 Foundry Service Integration

-Use Aspire’s orchestration to deploy your WebApp into Foundry.
+Use Aspire’s orchestration to deploy your IACSFWebApp into Foundry.

 Foundry handles hosting, Aspire ensures it’s wired correctly with dependencies.